 - Congregational Outreach, by which we resource churches for service to their communities through ministries targeting:

 - tutoring and literacy

 - affordable housing

 When are the application deadlines?
 When should I begin developing an application?

-The pre-application deadlines are May 9 and November 7 of each year.
-The May deadline is for October consideration; the November deadline is for consideration in May.
+The pre-application deadlines are August 28 and March 11 of each year.
+The August deadline is for February consideration; the March deadline is for August/September consideration.
 For each cycle, the online application portal opens approximately six weeks before the application deadline.

 Can I apply online?

 All applications must be submitted online.
 Apply for a Rural Church grant.

 Are there resources online to help me get familiar with the Endowment’s areas of work?